 Professor Jeff Wallace’s main research interests are in science and literature since Darwin, modernism, D.H.
 Lawrence, contemporary writing, and posthumanism.
 His current projects include a study of the concept of abstraction and essays on Haruki Murakami and John Berger.
 He is Professor of English at Cardiff Metropolitan University.

-Rachel Rogers, MA by Research
+Emily Grist, MA by Research

 Joanne Spearman, MA by Research